-Varicose veins are the unhealthy, blue, veins that swell against the surface of your skin.
+Varicose veins are unhealthy, big, blue, twisted, veins that are visible below the surface of your skin.
 They are most commonly found in your legs, though they can appear in other areas of your body.
 Many people develop varicose veins.
-Since they don’t always cause discomfort, most don’t seek treatment for the condition.
+Since they don’t always cause discomfort, most people don’t seek treatment for the condition.
 However, even when varicose veins are painless, they should be checked by a specialized physician – a varicose vein specialist.
 They can be a symptom of serious underlying vein disease.

 If you suffer from varicose veins, make an appointment to be examined by a varicose vein specialist.
 It is important to note that there are a variety of healthcare providers who work in this area, but they don’t all have the same qualifications.
 For example, dermatologists may offer certain types of varicose vein treatment, but they do not have the expertise necessary to diagnosis vein disease.

 It is also unnecessary to see a vascular surgeon.
 Significant advances in medical science have made invasive varicose vein surgery unnecessary for many situations.
 Today, the varicose vein treatments used most frequently are endovascular.
 That means they are minimally invasive, and they are performed right inside the affected veins.
 Most can be performed in just 15 – 30 minutes, and you can often return to your regular activities the same day.

 Instead of a vein surgeon, choose a highly-skilled physician who specializes in venous medicine to examine and treat your condition.
 Your doctor should be Board Certified and well-trained in this area of expertise, so that you can be sure of an accurate diagnosis and safe, effective treatment.

 How Do I Choose a Varicose Vein Specialist?